-Reliance on market funding will remain low and current liquidity levels are sufficient, but the bank has very limited access to wholesale markets
+Reliance on market funding will remain low and current liquidity levels are sufficient, but the bank has had limited access to unsecured wholesale markets

-Customer deposits continue to be Co-operative Bank's primary source of funding - 90% of total funding as of June 2017.
-The bank's loan-to-deposit ratio remains broadly stable at around 91% at June 2017 (gross customer loans as a percentage of customer deposits).
+Customer deposits continue to be Co-operative Bank's primary source of funding comprising 90% of total funding as of December 2017.
+The bank's loan-to-deposit ratio remains broadly stable at around 81% at end-2017 (gross customer loans as a percentage of customer deposits).
+We note the bank's solid liquidity position with liquidity coverage ratio at 213% and encumbrance ratio at 15.1%.

-The reliance on wholesale funding is relatively low, as reflected in the market funds over tangible banking assets ratio of 9.8% as at June 2017 (11.9% at December 2016), according to our calculations.
-This is expected to reduce with the repayment of the bank's \pounds 400 senior notes in September.
-However, given the ongoing underperformance, we believe Co-operative Bank has a very limited wholesale market access.
+The reliance on wholesale funding is relatively low, as reflected in the market funds over tangible banking assets ratio of 8.5% as at end-2017 (11.9% at end-2016), according to our calculations.
+However, given the past underperformance, Co-operative Bank has had limited access to unsecured wholesale markets.
 We therefore assign a Funding Structure score of b2.

 Co-operative Bank maintains a sufficient stock of liquid assets, which is a relative strength.
-The bank's liquid banking assets to tangible banking assets ratio was 21.6% at June 2017.
+Sources of primary liquidity include cash and central bank balances, gilts and high quality government bonds measured at \pounds 4.6 billion.
+Total liquidity balances which include unencumbered liquid investment securities and other form of contingent liquidity comprise around \pounds 10 billion.
+The bank's liquid banking assets to tangible banking assets ratio was 28.4% at December 2017.
 We also see some liquidity risks, should there be any further negative publicity.
-In the first half of 2017 the bank experienced around 25k current account closures and outflows of instant access savings related to the uncertainty around the bank's future.
+During the course of 2017 the bank experienced net customer deposit outflows related to the uncertainty around the bank's future.
+However, this trend stabilised in Q4 2017.

 We reflect these consideration in the assigned Liquid Resources score of baa2.

-Increased focus on mortgage lending and past control failures drive our qualitative adjustments

-Co-operative Bank's resulting financial profile score is b2.
+Increased focus on mortgage lending and past control failures drive our qualitative adjustments Co-operative Bank's resulting financial profile score is b2.

 We apply a negative qualitative adjustment reflecting expected lack of business diversification since Co-operative Bank has announced that going forward it will primarily focus on its retail franchise.
-We believe that on a forward looking basis, as the bank disposes of its corporate and commercial assets, its business model will be characterized by the following mono-line characteristics:

-85% or more of the loan book is made of residential mortgages;

-80% or more of revenues comes from one source.
+We believe that on a forward looking basis, as the bank disposes of its corporate and commercial assets, its business model will be characterized by the following mono-line characteristics: (1) 85% or more of the loan book is made of residential mortgages; (2) 80% or more of revenues comes from one source.

 We also apply a two-notch negative adjustment for Corporate Behaviour, given the bank's past control failures and the need to restore its business model.
 The investigation by the Prudential Regulation Authority and the Financial Conduct Authority into the bank's management activities over the period from mid-2009 to end-2013 identified that during this period the bank was in breach of Principle Three of the Principles for Businesses which requires a firm to have an adequate and effective risk management framework.
 Co-operative Bank failed to design, maintain and oversee appropriately its three lines of defense risk management model.
 In addition to risk management and control failures, the bank failed to act in a transparent and co-operative manner with the regulator and did not provide timely disclosures on important changes in the bank's senior management.
 We, however, acknowledge the new management has made significant progress in remediating the legacy issues as part of the bank's restructuring plan.
+This is evidenced by the removal of the Model Risk add-on component of the Bank's Pillar 2a capital requirement due to improvements in the bank's management of Model Risk.